 2. Lower turnover

-Reduced turnover is a top benefit of employee engagement that you can't lose sight of.
+Reduced turnover is one of the top benefits of employee engagement that you can't lose sight of.
 Did you know that whenever a staff member leaves, it can cost 33% of their salary to replace them?
 Hiring recruiters is expensive, but even if you look for someone independently you’re going to need to spend valuable time and money on advertising the position, and screening and interviewing candidates.
 And that’s not the end of the problem - it’s unlikely a new person will be as comfortable in the role as their predecessor – they’ll require training and time to acclimatize to their new job.
 In fact, a new employee can take up to 2 full years to reach the same level of productivity as an existing staff member.
 In the vast majority of circumstances, that’s going to mean some degree of lost productivity.

 It’s clearly in a business’ best interests to retain as many of their staff as possible, but with widespread disengagement becoming more and more of a problem, employees are more likely to leave their jobs than ever before.
 A job for life has become a thing of the past.
 Estimates vary, but research suggests that as many as 51% of employees were looking to leave their jobs in 2017.
 And for those who are worried about employees being poached by recruiters and competitors, you might have reason to be paranoid - 81% of employees would consider leaving their current role for the right offer.